Mengyuan410/C-to-MIPS-Compiler/README.md

 The project passed all provided testcases and 184 out of 202 of examiners' testcases (including unseen tests not in this repo).

-## Guide
+## Overview
-The project specification is in the project_description directory.
+The project is a C to MIPS compiler written in C++.
+The compiler lex, parse, and generate correspondin MIPS code from the given input C programme.
+The project specification is in the *project_description* directory.

+## Running Guide
 Use <code> ./utility/test_dir.sh </code> to run all test cases.

 Use <code> ./utility/test_dir.sh DIRNAME </code> to run a specific testcase folder.
 DIRNAME is the folder name of the testcase type that you want to run.
 For example, if you want to run testcases in */compiler_tests/array*, run code <code> ./utility/test_dir.sh array </code>.